dstackai/dstack/ARCHITECTURE.md

 ## Overview

-The `dstack` toolkit consists of five major components:
+The `dstack` platform consists of five major components:

 * the server
 * the Python API